Heart rate variability: Psychological and social aspects

 Previous research has suggested that a large part of the attention regulation is due to the default inhibitory properties of the prefrontal cortex.
 Top-down processes from the prefrontal cortex provide parasympathetic influences, and if for some reason, those influences are active, attention can suffer.
-For example, researchers have suggested that HRV can index attention.
-For example, a group of researchers found that groups with high anxiety and low HRV have poor attention.
+Researchers have suggested that HRV can index attention.
+It was found that groups with high anxiety and low HRV have poor attention.
 In line with this research, it has also been suggested that increased attention has been linked to high HRV and increased vagus nerve activity.
 The vagus nerve activity reflects the physiological modulation of the parasympathetic and sympathetic nervous system.
 The activity behind the prefrontal cortex and the parasympathetic and sympathetic nervous system can influence heart activity.
 However, people are not all affected the same.
 A systematic review of HRV and cognitive function suggested that resting HRV can predict individual differences in attentional performance.
-Even in psychological concepts such as attention, HRV can index individual differences.
 Furthermore, HRV has been able to index the role of attention and performance, supporting high HRV as a biomarker of increased attention and performance.
-Both emotion and attention can shed light on how HRV is used as an index for decision making.

 Decision-making skills are found to be indexed by HRV in several studies.
 Previous research has suggested that both emotion and attention are linked to decision making; for example, poor decision making is linked to the inability to regulate or control emotions and attention and vice versa.
 Decision making is negatively affected by lower HRV and positively affected by higher levels of HRV.
 Most importantly, resting-state HRV was found to be a significant predictor of cognitive functions such as decision making.
-HRV, accompanied by a psychological state, such as anxiety, has been found to lead to poor decisions.
+HRV, accompanied by a psychological state such as anxiety, has been found to lead to poor decisions.
 For example, a group of researchers found that low HRV was an index of higher uncertainty leading to poor decision-making skills, especially those with higher levels of anxiety.
 HRV was also used to assess decision-making skills in a high-risk game and was found to be an index higher sympathetic activation (lower HRV) when making decisions involving risk.
 HRV can index psychological concepts, such as the ones outlined above, to assess the demand for the situations that people experience.